Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

 CsgG pore lumen is irregular, yet the shape of its constriction region resembles the cylindrical pore surrounded by a coaxial cavity, albeit being more complex.
-For example, the constriction region is not straight but has a cleft at about one third of its length.
+For example, the constriction region is not straight but has a cleft at about one-third of its length.
 The lateral cavity is formed between the transmembrane $\beta$-barrel and the C-loop (residues 47-58, see the inset of Fig.~\ref{fig:csgg}a) that is held in place by the cis mixed $\alpha\beta$ domains.
 The geometry of the lateral cavity is wedged and inclined, with a moderately polar surface composition.
-D155 is the only exposed charged sidechain while K49 and E129 form a stable salt bridge and are only partially solvent accessible, Fig.\ref{fig:csgg}d.
-Several surface charges are present in the lumen and are marked in Fig.\ref{fig:csgg}d with blue and red asterisks.
+D155 is the only exposed charged sidechain while K49 and E129 form a stable salt bridge and are only partially solvent accessible, Fig.~\ref{fig:csgg}b.
+Several surface charges are present in the lumen and are marked in Fig.~\ref{fig:csgg}b with blue and red asterisks.
 The $\beta$-barrel is overall negatively charged with four acidic residues and two basic ones for each of the nine protomers.
 The cis-vestibule has two acidic residues near the constriction.
 Other charged residues are located at the entrances of the cis and trans vestibules.
-Globally, the pore total charge is zero.
+Globally, the total pore charge is zero and the constriction has no charged residues exposed.